vyos/vyos-documentation/docs/services/ssh.rst

 .. _ssh:

+###
 SSH
----
+###

-Secure Shell (SSH_) is a cryptographic network protocol for operating network services securely over an unsecured network.[1]
+:abbr:`SSH (Secure Shell)` is a cryptographic network protocol for operating network services securely over an unsecured network.
 The standard TCP port for SSH is 22.
 The best known example application is for remote login to computer systems by users.

 SSH provides a secure channel over an unsecured network in a client-server